gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory4/US4 Implementation Documentation.md

 ````

-This is the code that handles the pasting of a schematic from the history to the world, as well as the browsing between the copied schematics:
+This is the code that handles the pasting of a schematic from the history to the world, and as the browsing between the copied schematics:
 ````java
     /**
      * Insert a kept schematic on to the world